fjemi/yaml-testing-framework/README.md

 #### Example

-This is an abstract example of the expanding/collating configurations done by the plugin, where the configurations for tests are comprised of:
+This is an abstract example of the expanding/collating configurations done by the app, where the configurations for tests are comprised of:
 - `config_a` - a list
 - `config_b` - an object
 - `config_c` - a string